youtube/cobalt/starboard/doc/evergreen/cobalt_evergreen_overview.md

 Much of the optimization work remains in the Starboard layer and configuration so you should still expect good performance using Cobalt Evergreen.
-That being said, the Cobalt Evergreen configuration allows you to customize Cobalt features and settings as before.
+That being said, the Cobalt Evergreen configuration lets you customize Cobalt features and settings as before.